hareeshagolla/HAREESH-BIKE-SHARING-Assignment/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
+- python  - version 3.7.7
-- library - version 3.0
+- notebook server - version 6.4.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->